tmartinfr/lxc-debootstrap/README.rst

 lxc-debootstrap
 ===============

-Simple tool to create Debian_ LXC_ containers.
+Simple tool for creating Debian_ LXC_ containers.

 It performs the following operations :